 Electrolyte Materials for a Lithium-ion Battery

-Selecting an adequate electrolyte material becomes very significant, due to the matter that it should be able to withstand the battery existing voltage and high temperatures.
-Well-known electrolyte materials can be categorized as liquid, polymer and solid state electrolytes.
-Liquid electrolytes are generally organic and solvent based.
+Selecting an adequate electrolyte material becomes very significant, due to the matter that it should be able to withstand the battery’s existing voltage and high temperatures.
+Well-known electrolyte materials can be categorized as liquid, polymer and solid-state electrolytes.
+Liquid electrolytes are generally organic and solvent-based.
 Flammability is their most common consideration.
 Polymer electrolytes are usually mixed in composites with ceramic nanoparticles, causing higher conductivity.
-Solid electrolytes are lithium-ion crystals and ceramic glasses. their exclusive criterion is that they eliminate the need of separators and risk of thermal runaway.
+Solid electrolytes are lithium-ion crystals and ceramic glasses. their exclusive criterion is that they eliminate the need for separators and the risk of thermal runaway.

 Separator Materials for a Lithium-ion Battery

 Separators are either considered to be synthesized in sheets and assembled with electrodes, or deposited onto one electrode.
-For liquid electrolyte materials, the separator can be a foam material which is soaked with electrolytes and holds it in place.
+For liquid electrolyte materials, the separator can be a foam material that is soaked with electrolytes and held in place.
 However, separators for solid and some polymer electrolytes are not required.

-During above article, range of lithium-ion battery materials were discussed and their well-known characteristics were analyzed briefly.
+During the above article, a range of lithium-ion battery materials was discussed and their well-known characteristics were analyzed briefly.

-- The most perfect material for the anode part of a lithium-ion battery can be suggested as graphite powder, due to the fact, that graphite anodes can overcome the voltage requirements of generally used cathode, are economic, light and may not result any aging troubles relative to other anode materials.
+- The most perfect material for the anode part of a lithium-ion battery can be suggested as graphite powder, due to the fact that graphite anodes can overcome the voltage requirements of the generally used cathode.
+They are economic, light and may not result in any aging troubles relative to other anode materials.

-- To get the best cathode material, normally the mixture of cobalt, nickel and manganese or lithium cobalt oxides are often used to combine the best properties and to meet all requirements.
+- To get the best cathode material, normally the mixture of cobalt, nickel and manganese or lithium cobalt oxides is often used to combine the best properties and to meet all requirements.

 - Ionic liquid-based electrolytes can simply be suggested by many manufacturers for a lithium-ion battery as the most efficient, reliable and safe electrolytes.
 However, Solid electrolytes may also be considered, since they reduce the separator cost of the battery.

-- Polyethylene and polypropylene are the most common used separator materials, which present high performance and excellent safety considerations.
+- Polyethylene and polypropylene are the most commonly used separator materials, which present high performance and excellent safety considerations.

 Limitations of Lithium-ion Battery

-Lithium-ion, the fastest growing battery chemistry, is of special interest for almost every energy consumer.
-Its high energy density, high depth of discharge, perfect cell voltage (3.6v), low maintenance, (approximately half self-discharge rate comparing to all other batteries), and excellent life cycle, are all a lithium-ion’s battery exclusive and fantastic specifications, that make lithium-ion battery the most sufficient and practical technology in battery manufacturing market.
+Lithium-ion, the fastest-growing battery chemistry, is of special interest to almost every energy consumer.
+Its high energy density, high depth of discharge, perfect cell voltage (3.6v), low maintenance, (approximately half self-discharge rate compared to all other batteries), and excellent life cycle, are all a lithium-ion battery exclusive and fantastic specifications, that make lithium-ion battery the most sufficient and practical technology in battery manufacturing market.

-despite all its interesting and advantageous characteristics, a lithium-ion battery does gain some limitations and drawbacks.
-Which can sometimes be of a special concern for the users. below are some of the limitations and disadvantages of a lithium-ion battery.
+Despite all its interesting and advantageous characteristics, a lithium-ion battery does gain some limitations and drawbacks.
+Which can sometimes be of special concern for the users.
+Below are some of the limitations and disadvantages of a lithium-ion battery.